 Summary: Howard Bloom is the celebrated author of “The Global Brain,” “The Lucifer Principle” and many other books and was instrumental in helping the original SPIN Magazine find its soul.
 As the founder of the Howard Bloom Organization,the long-time considered public relations firm where artists and record companies would go to achieve higher media status, Howard Bloom was able to tap into the heart and soul of clients such as Prince, Billy Joel, John Mellencamp, Amnesty International and hundreds of others by empowering the artists he represented to tap into their very essense that enabled them to “bleed their souls” in the music that would eventually touch and move their audiences of millions.

 Something powerful to learn from the master of enabling the messengers to reach their audiences.
-What follows is his welcome back Keynote speech from the 2004 Global Entertainment and Media Summit, held at the Parker Meridian Hotel in New York City.
+What follows is his welcome back Keynote speech produced by a colleague of ours at he 2004 Global Entertainment and Media Summit, held at the Parker Meridian Hotel in New York City.

 It’s been a long, long time since I’ve seen a lot of you, and those of you I’ve never met I wish I’d had a chance to meet a long, long time ago.
 Bear with me, because I’m going to try something I’ve never done before.
 Instead of improvising, I’m going to read (boo, hiss) a speech.
 Why?
 Because I have many too many stories to tell, many too many messages to get across, and the only way to keep myself in check was to write it down and read.